vdwees/vdwees.github.io/7seg.markdown

 permalink: /7seg/
 ---

-# A Digital Timer Scanner App
+# A Digital Number Scanner App

 ![View of app in help mode.
 Some text is visible to instruct how to use the app.](/assets/help-light.png){: width="25%"} ![View of app in scanner mode.
 A